iotile/coretools/doc/source/coretools-internals.rst

     :members: connect_direct, controller

-``connect_direct`` does not return a context so the context for executing commands remains the HardwareManager instance.
+``connect_direct`` does not return a context so the context for executing commands remains in the HardwareManager instance.
 The next chunk of the command line is ``controller``, which is another method of HardwareManager so that method is called and it returns a TileBusProxyObject that is a context.
 Finally the ``quit`` command is built-in to the ``iotile`` tool and quits.